Since ASLR is active, memory addresses are not consistent.

 ASLR Bypass

-The main challenge in exploiting this binary comes from the mitigations enabled.
-Since ASLR is enabled, we need a leak to find the address of our .bss buffer.
+The main challenge comes from ASLR.
+We need a leak to find the address of our .bss buffer.

-Exploiting the printf vulnerability, I played around the stack to see if I could leak anything of interest.
+Exploiting the printf vulnerability, I iterated over the stack to find something useful:

 overflowing_buffer = cyclic(i)